Designing the Future of 5G Production Test Today

 In both engineering characterization and production, the challenge of testing 5G devices is how to test a broad spectrum including higher frequencies while maintaining high throughput.
 With the significant increase in test content that 5G brings, we are developing ways to provide fast, accurate measurements on 5G devices and accelerate time to market.

-We’re already underway with RF test technology
+We're leading the way with RF test technology

-- Frequent calibration required to ensure accurate measurement with minimum cross talk
+• Frequent calibration required to ensure accurate measurement with minimum cross talk

-- Handling the large number of RF channels due to phased-array antennas for beam forming
+• Handling the large number of RF channels due to phased-array antennas for beam forming

-- Significantly longer test time due to the increased number of frequencies and test conditions, where test automation is essential to ensure fast time to market.
+• Significantly longer test time due to the increased number of frequencies and test conditions, where test automation is essential to ensure fast time to market.

-To meet these demands in the engineering lab, FormFactor has expanded its Contact Intelligence™ technology and introduced the Autonomous RF Assistant, a combination of hardware and software components added to FormFactor's newest probe systems, enabling true hands-free operation over multiple temperatures.
-With the Autonomous RF Assistant, an operator can start a test and leave the system measuring during a whole shift, overnight, or even over the weekend.
-The system automatically recalibrates if performance drifts and probes are dynamically corrected for the most accurate pad placement.
-This allows users to test more devices in less time and leads to more accurate design models and faster time to market.
+To meet these demands in the engineering lab, FormFactor has expanded its Contact Intelligence™ technology and introduced the Autonomous RF Measurement Assistant, a combination of hardware and software components added to FormFactor’s probe stations, enabling true hands-free operation over multiple temperatures.
+With the Auto RF Measurement Assistant, an operator can start a test and leave the system measuring during a whole shift, overnight, or even over the weekend.

 Our long experience manufacturing and employing MEMS probes and developing state-of-the-art RF wafer probe cards is unparalleled in the industry.
 That experience has allowed us to bring to market new RF wafer probe solutions with the highest parallelism available, lowering production test costs and providing superior RF test capability.

-Empowering 5G Device Calibration with WinCal software, Infinity probes and calibration standards
+Empowering 5G device calibration with WinCal software, Infinity probes and calibration standards

 FormFactor's WinCal software when used with Infinity Probes provides a complete RF calibration and characterization capability in a single software package.
 Integrated into WinCal are various calibration methods, including SOLT, SOLR, LRRM, mTRL, as well as the ability to do de-embedding.
 Using the math scripting capability, device parameters can easily be extracted post-calibration, including trace capacitance and inductance, Ft of a transistor, Mason’s Gain, and the ability to write custom algorithms for more complex analysis in the lab.